 At the time of graduation, if you have earned a cumulative grade point average of at least 3.9 for all courses taken at Northern Arizona University on your plan of study, we recognize you with the notation “with distinction” on your transcript.

 If you are not in an academic plan, you can continue as a graduate student as long as you maintain a cumulative graduate grade point average of 2.5 or better.
 For more information, read the academic catalog.

 General policies and procedures

-You should review the general policies and procedures from the academic catalog.
+For information on the general policies and procedures, please consult the academic catalog.

 Educational Psychology doctoral students may use the Continuing Student Evaluation Process for reference.